AlexanderLJX/snip-translate/README.md

 1. Download and install espeak from [espeak-ng/espeak-ng/releases](https://github.com/espeak-ng/espeak-ng/releases/).
 2. Note that espeak is used in the VITS English TTS.

+### Install rubberband (Optional)

+rubberband allows you to use the `--untranslated_tts_speed` to change the speed of the audio playback.

+1. Download the rubberband cli from [rubberband downloads](https://breakfastquay.com/rubberband/index.html).

 ### Install Anaconda

 1. Download and install Anaconda from [anaconda.com/download](https://www.anaconda.com/download/) and add it to your environment path.